argovis/documentation/docs/_sources/getting_started/toy_environment.rst.txt

       argovis $ mkdir data

-You'll need the absoute path to this directory in a later step; find it and note it down now before returning to the ``~/argovis`` directory:
+You'll need the absolute path to this directory in a later step; find it and note it down now before returning to the ``~/argovis`` directory:

    .. code:: bash